Thursday, September 29, 2016

 There always a first time for everything in the kitchen when it comes to the variety of meals you can prepare; and the Brainy Gourmet is no exception.
-Yes, making chicken fried steak for the first time ever!
+Yes, the Brainy Gourmet is making chicken fried steak for the first time ever!
 But, what's there to be afraid of?
-I have heard that most worrying about the outside coating, should it be crispy or not.
+I have heard that most worry is over the outside coating with regards to it being cooked to crispy or not.

 Making this for the first time, I was more concerned about the taste of the steak being tender and delicious than the crispiness of the outside coating.
-You can look at this as a dilemma which is like when order fried chicken: crispy or original.
-Original recipe is more of a traditional pan fried and not so crispy; which is what I have always preferred.
-However, if you prefer crispiness then the secret to that is in the batter and the temperature of the oil using a cast iron skillet.
+You can look at this as a dilemma which is similar to ordering fried chicken: crispy or original.
+Original recipe is more of a traditional pan fried and not so crispy; which is what I prefer.

 As I said, I wanted the steak to have an exceptional tenderness and taste.
-To begin using round steak, I generously sprinkled meat tenderizer and garlic powder on each piece and let them sit 2 hrs before frying.
+To begin, choose either flank, sirloin or round steak and generously sprinkled meat tenderizer and garlic powder on each piece and let them sit 2 hrs before frying.
 Preparing to fry: whisk in a shallow bowl one egg in 3 tbs of balsamic vinegar, adding 1 tbs of dried herbs.
 Use a plate for the flour coating, add to that a pinch of salt and black pepper, mixing it up with a fork.

 Pour enough oil (one inch high) into your skillet.
 Turn up the heat to prepare to pan fry.
-Take one palm sized medallion of pounded round steak, dip into the egg mixture and then coat with flour.
-When the oil is hot (drop a small glob of egg mixture to test, if it quickly bubbles and floats the oil is ready), lay in your first steak.
-Continue this until you have all pieces in the skillet.
-As this is extremely hot oil, you cannot walk away but must monitor, turning over the medallions as they fry (if any fire occurs as you cook, never throw water, calmly turn off the heat, and move the skillet to a heat resistant surface using proper hot pad/glove).
+Take one palm sized medallion of pounded round steak, dip into the egg mixture and then coat with flour -salt and black pepper.
+When the oil is hot, lay in your coated first steak.
+Continue, until you have all pieces in the skillet.
+Since, the oil is extremely, don't walk away for a minute.

 Thursday, September 15, 2016